yeslogic/prince-docs/docs/javascript.md

     baseline =      the y-coordinate of the baseline of the box, ie. the line that the text rests on, in pt - applies only to inline boxes

     marginTop
     marginRight
     marginBottom
-    marginLeft =    the used values for margins floatPosition = "TOP" | "BOTTOM"
+    marginLeft =    the used values for margins paddingTop
+    paddingRight
+    paddingBottom
+    paddingLeft =   the used values for paddings borderTop
+    borderRight
+    borderBottom
+    borderLeft =    the used values for borders

+    floatPosition = "TOP" | "BOTTOM"
     children =      array of child boxes
     parent =        parent box